Conflicts of Interest Statement

 • Robust due diligence on the Value Partners Pools, including their performance, the securities they hold, their concentration, and determining which client profiles will be best suited to invest in them.
 We conduct periodic due diligence on comparable non-proprietary products and evaluate whether the Value Partners Pools are competitive with available alternatives.

-• We have established an Investment Product Committee (the Investment Product Committee) consisting of our advisors who do not have a material interest in our parent company, VPGI.
-The Investment Product Committee will monitor the Value Partners Pools and the other mutual funds available through the non-proprietary division of LP Financial.
+• We have established an Investment Product Committee (the Investment Product Committee) consisting of advisors who do not have a material interest in the CL Earnout Payment (as such term is defined below).
+The Investment Product Committee will monitor the Value Partners Pools and the other mutual funds available through the non-proprietary division of LP Financial, including those managed by our other related fund managers to ensure appropriateness of investment and performance.

 • We compensate our proprietary division advisors and non-proprietary division advisors in the same manner.
-In other words, your advisor has no incentive by way of compensation to recommend the Value Partners Pools.
+In other words, your advisor has no incentive by way of compensation to recommend the Value Partners Pools or any of the mutual funds managed by our related fund managers.

-Advisors may hold shares in our parent company, VPGI.
-Three advisors, who were the founders of VPGI, own less than a combined 17.00% of the outstanding shares of VPGI.
-All other advisors who own shares in VPGI own less than a combined 15.00% of the outstanding shares of VPGI, with no one advisor owning more than 1.50%.
+As of a result of the September 8, 2023 transaction that resulted in LP Financial becoming part of the PFC Group, certain LP Financial executives and advisors who previously held shares in our parent company, VPGI, received payment for their shares on closing at the agreed share price paid to all shareholders of VPGI.
+Those LP Financial executives and advisors also are entitled to the CL Earnout Payment described below.
+Three advisors, who were the founders of VPGI, owned less than a combined 17.00% of the outstanding shares of VPGI.
+All other advisors who owned shares in VPGI owned less than a combined 15.00% of the outstanding shares of VPGI, with no one advisor owning more than 1.50%.

 LP Financial offers a range of mutual funds offered by different fund managers and carries out due diligence on these funds to ensure that there is a reasonable range of alternatives to offer its clients.
 LP Financial also ensures that you receive the services from our advisors that are commensurate with the service fees we receive from fund managers.
 Our advisors recommend the mutual funds that they consider suitable for you based on your investment objectives and financial circumstances and not based on compensation payable to LP Financial or themselves.